Selling Margarita Pizza Is Boring

 The place where they bought the pizzas didn’t offer a huge choice of toppings, so they’d be selection of all the options available.
 However, of the various toppings on offer the most popular choice (and the one that always ran out first) was margarita pizza.

 Margarita pizza is like vanilla ice-cream, or maybe salted potato chips.
 It’s a compromise flavor.
-It’s the one most likely to be accepted by the majority of people.
+It’s the one that you get when you don’t know people’s preferences.
+It’s the one most likely to be accepted by the majority.

 But margarita pizza is also boring.
-It’s safe.
+It’s safe, unexceptional, standardized.
 It’s average.
 It’s unoffending pizza.

 In pretty much every industry that you care to mention, there’s already a company filling the “boring” slot.
 To clarify, I don’t mean that these are necessarily boring companies (though they may well be).
 I just mean that the lowest-common-denominator value offering placeholder has already been filled.

-The product or service that’s been made to appeal to the widest possible audience already exists.
-Trying to usurp the incumbent is always going to be difficult, not least because of the banality of the market space – how do you go about positioning yourself as being “more boring than boring”?
+In most any industry you care you mention, the product or service created to appeal to the widest possible audience already exists.
+If you want to compete in that space, trying to usurp the incumbent is always going to be difficult – not least because of the banality of the market space.
+How do you go about positioning yourself as being “more boring than boring”?

 The market-leading companies occupying the middle ground may well have started-off as pioneering mavericks, carving out a space that – today – is seen as grey, trite or conservative.
 However, their continued success is dependent on them maintaining their average positioning – i.e. catering to the masses.
 By definition, they’re not in a position to Stand Out.